-Please drop off your camper at 8:30 a.m. and pick up before 5:00 p.m.
-There will be a fee for picking up your camper after 5 p.m.: $5 for the first 15 minutes; $5 for every 5 minutes after 5:15 p.m.
-Payment is expected at time of pick-up.
+Please drop off your camper at 8:30 a.m. and pick up before 5 p.m.
+There will be a fee for picking up your camper after 5 p.m.: $5 for the first 15 minutes and $5 for every 5 minutes after 5:15 p.m.
+Payment is expected at time of pickup.

-4. Can I send in a snack that is perishable and won’t keep if brought in the first day
+- Can I send in a snack that is perishable and won’t keep if brought in the first day

 Speak with the director or assistant director the first day of the session to arrange for a more convenient time to drop off your snack.

-We appreciate the interest and offer from parents to give of their valuable time and energy.
+We appreciate the interest and offers from parents to give their valuable time and energy.
 It is, however, in the best interest of the program, and for the safety of the campers, that we maintain the Camp Safety Policy.
-Trip chaperones must consist of the fully-trained camp staff employed by Skidmore College.
+Trip chaperones must consist of the fully trained camp staff employed by Skidmore College.

-7. What are the plans for White Water Rafting or Tubing Trips?
+- What are the plans for white-water rafting or tubing trips?

 Campers will not be allowed to get out of the raft or tube to enter the water.
 Trained staff and one or two counselors will accompany each raft.
 There will be a certified lifeguard with the beginner swimmers.